tobiasjohnd/libroscan/README.md

 # libroscan
-a tool for analysing the vocabulary and dificulty level of a book
+my first project in python: A tool for analysing the vocabulary and dificulty level of a book